Skip to main content

 They all work by forcing our kidneys to chuck out sodium and water, which reduces the fluid in our blood vessels and tissues — hence, less swelling.

-But of course, those are chemically engineered compounds (allopathic medicine), they have their side effects.
+But of course, those are chemically engineered compounds (allopathic medication), they have their side effects.

 Standing up regularly, walking, jogging, doing light aerobic periodically would make our metabolism unclogged.
 Drink water for certain and less factory-assembled meal.